-If you are looking for great Valentine’s Day Craft, we’ve got it.
-This awesomely messy craft is fun and easy to make with your bare hands.
+If you are looking for a great Valentine’s Day Craft, we’ve got it.
+This beautiful, 3D heart is fun and easy to make with your bare hands.
 It’s especially enjoyable if you like messy projects.

 We couldn’t come up with anything better than put it in a blender with some water.
 The resulting mushy substance proved to be incredibly fun to touch and squeeze.
 We pressed it into a heart cookie cutter and ended up with a beautiful 3-D heart.

 We decided to make of these 3-D hearts to give out to all our friends on Valentine’s Day!